 Light therapy works by replicating natural sunlight by giving off a white light that contains colours across the spectrum.
 This is said to stimulate the production of the hormone serotonin which stimulates the body to be awake.
-Recently, LEDs have been used more frequently in light therapy as it was recently discovered that not only does the natural daylight spectrum help combat SAD, but the bandwidths of blue light found in most LEDs have been found to help too.
+Recently, LED light bulbs have been used more frequently in light therapy as it was recently discovered that not only does the natural daylight spectrum help combat SAD, but the bandwidths of blue light found in most LED light bulbs have been found to help too.

 By using light therapy you are helping to combat the cause of the symptoms, whereas taking drugs such as anti depressant will only cover up the symptoms and will not work to treat the SAD.
 There are other things that can help to aid symptoms of SAD and these include a dawn simulator which can help to lessen some symptoms of SAD however, this will not work as effectively as light therapy.
 These simulators light up gradually, simulating sunrise and helping allow your body to wake up naturally.
 It is supposed to ensure you are fully awake, in a natural manner.